runeanielsen/otp-cli/README.md

 - `k` to move up.
 - `j` to move down.
 - `q` to quit the application.
-- `Enter` to copy the code from the current line to clipboard.
+- `Enter` to copy the TOTP from the current line to the clipboard.

 ## Configuration file